Nabie/object-oriented-programming-in-R/chapters/07_R6_classes.md

 ## Inheritance

-The way we specify class hierarchies, and the way method-calls are dispatched to the most specialised implementation of a method, is fairly straightforward.
-We can take the example with three classes we have seen two times earlier and implement it in R6.
-To specify that one class inherits from another we use the `inherit` argument to `R6Class` and to write more specialised version of a method we simply add the method to the `public` or `private` lists.
+The way we specify class hierarchies, and the way method-calls are dispatched to the most specialised implementation of a method, is relatively straightforward.
+We can take the example of three classes we have seen two times earlier and implement it in R6.
+To specify that one class inherits from another we use the `inherit` argument to `R6Class` and to write a more specialised version of a method we simply add the method to the `public` or `private` lists.
 Overall, writing methods and class hierarchies is done with much simpler code in R6 than in both S3 and S4.

 ```{r}
 A <- R6Class("A",